burninggun/compass/README.md

-#compass
+# Compass
-just a sample static webapp for a presentation
+A static web app used to showcase a pseudo app for a presentation competition